ergoplatform/ergo-appkit/README.md

         "Not enough coins in the wallet to pay " + totalToSpend, null);

 // create a so called prover, a special object which will be used for signing the transaction
-// the prover should be configured with secrets, which are nessesary to generate signatures (aka proofs) ErgoProver prover = ctx.newProverBuilder()
+// the prover should be configured with secrets, which are necessary to generate signatures (aka proofs) ErgoProver prover = ctx.newProverBuilder()
     .withMnemonic(
             SecretString.create(nodeConf.getWallet().getMnemonic()),